Kumara Swamy Devasthana, Bengaluru: The temple

 The temple is located on top of a hill, known as Mount Joy, with walkways and stairs leading to the summit.
 Special prayers are performed during "Subbaraya (Subramanya) Shasti".
 Adjoining the statue of Kumara Swamy, are the sacred Shiva Lingam, Ganesha in a seated posture and Parvati.
 Also have been consecrated, the Navagraha are in a separate shrine adjoining this shrine within the same hall.
 The Gopuram at the entrance preceding a huge open hall, preceding the hall enshrining the Main Shrine that is sculpted with the image of Murugan's role as a guru to Shiva.
-This is identical to those of the Swaminatha Swamy Temple in Thanjavur in Tamil Nadu.
+This is identical to that of the Swaminatha Swamy Temple in Thanjavur in Tamil Nadu.

 Originally the sanctum sanctorum had a panchaloha idol, and the granite idol presently displayed and worshipped is of much later origin.
 This original panchaloha idol is now seen enshrined separately in the Hall preceding the hall enshrining the sanctum sanctorum.